redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 Now click on `Add secret`.

-This will create a new secret that you can use in your Github actions. in this case he connection string for the database where we will deploy the changes.
+This will create a new secret that you can use in your Github actions.
+In this case, specify the connection string for the database where we will deploy the changes.

 Now you can use the secret in your Github action by using the `${{ secrets.DATABASE_URL }}` syntax.